PHIL COWAN – JUDITH BRESLER MEMORIAL SCHOLARSHIP

 The Competition is open to all students – both J.D. candidates and L.L.M. candidates — attending eligible law schools.
 “Eligible” law schools mean all accredited law schools within New York State, along with Rutgers University Law School and Seton Hall Law School in New Jersey, and up to ten other accredited law schools throughout the country to be selected, at the Committee’s discretion, on a rotating basis.

-The winner will be announced, and the Scholarship(s) awarded at EASL’s January Annual Meeting on Wednesday, January 19, 2022.
+The winner will be announced, and the Scholarship(s) awarded at EASL’s January 2024 Annual Meeting.

-All papers should be submitted via email to Dana Alamia at [email protected] no later than January 5, 2022.
+All papers should be submitted via email to Sharmin Woodall at [email protected] with subject line “EASL Writing Competition” no later than January 3, 2024.

 The Scholarship Committee is composed of the current Chair of EASL and, on a rotating basis, former EASL Chairs who are still active in the Section, Section District Representatives, and any other interested member of the EASL Executive Committee.
 Each winning paper will be published in the EASL Journal and will be made available to EASL members on the EASL website.
 The Scholarship Committee is willing to waive the right of first publication so that students may simultaneously submit their papers to law journals or other school publications.
 In addition, papers previously submitted and published in law journals or other school publications are also eligible for submission to The Scholarship Committee.
 The Scholarship Committee reserves the right to submit all papers it receives to the EASL Journal for publication and the EASL Web site.
 The Scholarship Committee also reserves the right to award only one Scholarship or no Scholarship if it determines, in any given year that, respectively, only one paper, or no paper is sufficiently meritorious.
 All rights of dissemination of the papers by EASL are non-exclusive.